Perspective | I read decades of Woody Allen’s private notes. He’s obsessed with teenage girls.

 [Fellow conservatives, it’s time to call on Clarence Thomas to resign]

 Although the drinking age was raised from 18 to 21 in 1986, at any time in Allen’s life it would’ve been illegal for a grown man to offer a 17-year-old a martini.
-But this is a man who, at 43, awarded himself 16-year-old Mariel Hemingway’s first kiss — the actress’s herself, not her character’s — on the set of “Manhattan.”
+But this is a man who, at 43, awarded himself 16-year-old Hemingway’s first kiss — the actress’s herself, not her character’s — on the set of “Manhattan.”
 (Afterward, she recalled in a talk show interview, she ran over to cinematographer Gordon Willis and cried, “I don’t have to do that again, do I?”)
 He is dressing up crime as art.
 Hemingway declined to comment for this story.

 In many ways, Allen frustrates people because he seems to relish dancing on the edge of the outrage.
 There’s nothing criminal about an 82-year-old’s fixation with 18-year-olds, and it’s not whip-out-your-penis, button-under-the-desk bad.
 But it’s deeply, anachronistically gross.
 More than that, he seems not to care about bettering or changing himself in any way.
 He lives and thinks and creates as he did in the 1970s, nearly a half-century ago.
 He’s a reminder that our future, however woke it becomes, will not be full of social-justice valedictorians quoting James Baldwin and Roxane Gay.
 There will be 22nd-century dunces lagging by a half-century or more.
 Allen is worse than an augury of those trolls of tomorrow; he is a model for them, a validation.